quii/learn-go-with-tests/time.md

 ```

 - We read in the `numberOfPlayersInput` into a string
-- We `Trim` the string of the newline entered and use `Atoi` to convert it into an integer - ignoring any error scenarios.
+- We use `cli.readLine()` to get the input from the user and then call `Atoi` to convert it into an integer - ignoring any error scenarios.
 We'll need to write a test for that scenario later.
 - From here we change `scheduleBlindAlerts` to accept a number of players.
 We then calculate a `blindIncrement` time to use to add to `blindTime` as we iterate over the blind amounts

 While our new test has been fixed, a lot of others have failed because now our system only works if the game starts with a user entering a number.
 You'll need to fix the tests by changing the user inputs so that a number followed by a newline is added (this is highlighting yet more flaws in our approach right now).

 ## Refactor

-Let's _listen to our tests_.
+Let's **listen to our tests**.

 - In order to test that we are scheduling some alerts we set up 4 different dependencies.
 Whenever you have a lot of dependencies for a _thing_ in your system, it implies it's doing too much.
 Visually we can see it in how cluttered our test is.
 - To me it feels like **we need to make a cleaner abstraction between reading user input and the business logic we want to do**